 Portugal remains a strong option for those who plan to live, invest, or build long-term ties with the EU.
 However, it may no longer serve as a route to fast citizenship.

-When the proposed changes come into force, investors obtaining a Portuguese residence permit in 2026 could only become eligible for citizenship between 2036 and 2038.
+Investors obtaining a Portuguese residence permit in 2026 will only become eligible for citizenship between 2036 and 2038.
 In that case, Portugal would still suit some families, but primarily as a long-term residence and naturalisation strategy.